soumyaa13/openapi-spec/markdown/README.md

 #### Description
 **Transaction Flow:**
-- Activate this service (only in production) using the Activate Service for Agent API.
+- Activate this service (only in production) using the `Activate Fund Transfer Service For Agent API`.
 - Use this API to initiate the fund transfer.
 - Check the status using Transaction Inquiry API or set up a Transaction Status Callback.